dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

    Graph of ten replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})`
    circuit (top centre), an embedding (bottom-left), a clique-embedding (bottom-right).

-For ten replications, the clique embedding has long chains of up to 11 qubits representing the problem's variables.
-Depending on the problem, such chains may degrade the solution, as is the case here.

 The :ref:`inspector_graph_partitioning` example demonstrates how the problem inspector can be used to analyze your problem submissions.